 Alkaline strippers, ammonia and heavy duty stone cleaners is caused by alkaline salts contained in cleaners that are deposited below the surface of the stone and appear as etch marks.

 A polished marble, limestone or travertine may need to be honed and polish at the etched area.
 If the etch area appears light, the etched area may be polished from the stone.
 CRYSTALLIZATION

 Crystallization is a process used to polish marble.

-When this process is overused it can buildup and turn yellow on light colored stones.
+When this process is overused it can build up and turn yellow on light color stones.
 It also may give the stone a plastic look.

 Once coating is removed chemically, honing and polishing will be necessary.